 Communication between the SCIM bridge and 1Password is protected by the same multi-layered approach that secures all 1Password clients: Secure Remote Password (SRP) and Transport Layer Security (TLS).

 When you use the 1Password SCIM bridge with your identity provider, user management and group memberships are automated, so the risk of human interference or error is reduced.

 Your secure information is not shared

 The SCIM bridge is a secure proxy for provisioning.
 It sends encrypted user and group information between 1Password and your identity provider.
-The bridge doesn’t send any information from items or vaults.
+It doesn’t send any information from items or vaults.

-The first time you set up a SCIM bridge, it sends the name of your identity provider to 1Password.
-The bridge logs provisioning actions by default, but this information is only accessible from your server.
+The SCIM bridge sends the name of your identity provider to 1Password.
+It also logs provisioning actions by default, but this information is not shared and is only accessible from your server.